 Almost all natal girls and natal boys with gender dysphoria in adolescence exhibit same-sex attraction.

-Conclusion: These studies highlight how interconnected a developing homosexual identity can be with gender non-conforming behaviours and gender dysphoria in young people.
+Conclusion: These studies highlight how interconnected a developing homosexual sexual orientation can be with gender non-conforming behaviours and gender dysphoria in young people.
 How can we be certain whether this will lead to a stable and life-long transgender identity as an adult?

 Why are so many adolescent girls being referred to gender specialists (2/3rds of all referrals to the Tavistock clinic in 2016 were natal girls)?
 How do we disentangle any internalised misogyny and/or homophobia in these girls as potential reasons why they do not want to be lesbian girls?